 Lalibela Rock Churches today

-See for yourself one of Lalibela’s churches, Beta Maryam, has a pillar on which the secrets of the building of the churches is written.
-This is now covered by cloths, and only the priests are allowed to read it.
+Visitors will see one of Lalibela’s churches, Beta Maryam, has a pillar on which the secrets of the building of the churches is written.
+This is now covered by cloths and only the priests are allowed to read it.

 The Lalibela churches are full of religious symbols, including crosses, swastikas and stars of David, the latter echoing the claim of previous dynasties to descent from King Solomon and the Queen of Sheba.
 Some of the Lalibela churches even sport wall paintings.